semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 1. `Virtual CPU` hyperthreaded on a 3.6GHZ [AMD Ryzen 5 3600](https://www.amd.com/en/product/8456).
 2. `Memory` is implemented as DDR4 RAM.
-3. `Disk` is implemented as RAM drive backed by DDR4 RAM.
+3. `Disk` is implemented as RAM drive backed by NvME drives.

-`e2` machines are currently only available on our [enterprise plan](https://semaphoreci.com/pricing).

 ### F1 Generation

-The `f1` series machines are built for compute-intensive jobs, these machines deliver highest performance..
+The `f1` series machines are built for compute-intensive jobs.
+These machines deliver the highest performance.

 <table style="background-color: rgb(255, 255, 255);">
 <thead>